Jose R. Gullas Halad Museum: History

 Halad means tribute or offering in the Cebuano language, as such, the museum is dedicated to the founder's parents, Don Vicente and Inday Pining Gullas, who founded the University of the Visayas in Cebu, Philippines.

-In November 2010, expansion of the museum was carried out to make more room for the increasing collections held by the museum which includes memorabilia of Cebuano composers and artists in the 20th century, from musical instruments, lyric sheets to long-playing records.
+In November 2010, expansion of the museum was carried out to make more room for the increasing collections held by the museum which includes memorabilia of Cebuano composers and artists in the 20th century, from musical instruments, and lyric sheets to long-playing records.

-The revamped and completed Halad Museum was opened to the public on June 13, 2011 with more musical pieces on exhibit.
+The revamped and completed Halad Museum was opened to the public on June 13, 2011, with more musical pieces on exhibit.
 The museum features three galleries dedicated to Cebuano music, kinaiyang Sugbuanon (Cebuano cultural traditions), and the founder's gallery.